 ● Boycotted in many countries globally

-● Interface and business plan may be difficult to understand for a lot of users
+● Interface and a business plan may be difficult to understand for a lot of users

 ● Constant recruitments are needed to make profits